by Collyn Rivers – Updated 2020

-Until 2016 or so, most locally-made caravans had a recommended (and desirable) tow ball mass of about 10% of the laden caravan‘s weight.
+Until 2016 or so, most locally-made travel trailers had a recommended (and desirable) tow ball mass of about 10% of the laden travel trailer‘s weight.
 Some still have.
 Many tow vehicle makers, however, have reduced their permitted tow ball loading.
 It is now typically 250 kg (550 lb) or less.
-Then, inexplicably without making any apparent physical changes, some local caravan makers then reduced recommended tow ball mass to as low as 4.2%.
+Then, inexplicably without making any apparent physical changes, some local travel trailer makers then reduced recommended tow ball mass to as low as 4.2%.

 Low tow ball mass increases the probability of non-self-correcting sway.
 RV Books can (legally) only suggest owners follow the makers’ recommendations.
 It certainly does not, however, endorse such recommendations.

 A vehicle’s ‘towing capacity’ does not relate to its ability to support a trailer.
 It relates to its ability to restart on a hill, etc. It’s about engine torque, gearing, its ability to support the tow ball weight, the strength of drive shafts etc. In effect, it is what that vehicle can pull where – on the end of a rope.